Hotel Cipriani: History

 In 2014, the Hotel Cipriani was renamed the Belmond Hotel Cipriani as part of the rebranding of Orient-Express Hotels as Belmond.
-In April 2014, the hotel opened Oro Restaurant, designed by Adam Tihany, which in December 2015 was awarded a Michelin star.
-George Clooney was married at the hotel.
+In April 2014, the hotel opened Oro Restaurant, designed by Adam Tihany, which was awarded a Michelin star in December 2015.
+George Clooney got married at the hotel.

-In fiction

 Venice is the setting for the second half of the 1992 James Bond novel Death is Forever by John Gardner.
 Bond flies into the Marco Polo Airport and is picked up by the Hotel's launch service.
 The Cipriani is located on the island of Giudecca and can only be reached by water.
 Several scenes take place at the hotel; Bond reserves a junior suite and later dines at the restaurant.

-This hotel is also part of a plot point for the 6th book in The Sisters Grimm book series by Michael Buckley (author).
+This hotel is part of a plot point for the sixth book in The Sisters Grimm series by Michael Buckley.
+It is also the setting for the World Chess Championship in Ali Hazelwood's 2023 young adult novel Check & Mate.